whkelvin/Note/Psyc Note/Chapter1.md

 ### Classical conditioning
 - occurs when you learn to associate two different stimuli
+- dog salivating when seeing the owner

 ### Operant conditioning
 - Operant conditioning involves changing voluntary behaviors
 - method of learning that occurs through rewards and punishments for behavior.
+- reinforcement and punishment